JonathanFcosta17/Decision_Maker/README.md

 ### Telegram bot:

-To use the bot, you must first search for it on Telegram, and then you can use the command '/help' to see all the commands, or you can use the command '/ajuda' to see all the commands in Portuguese.
+To use the bot, you must first search for it on Telegram, and then you press the button 'Start' to start using it.
+You can also use the command '/help' to see all the commands or the command '/ajuda' to see all the commands in Portuguese.

 ### Weights for the options: